• Home

 Wikimedia Commons – DFID – UK Department for International Development

 injuries?
 Does your original treating physician know where to refer your injured employees?
 This one has changed so much with employees working from home.
 Your medical treatment network may need to expand for the initial treating physician if your employees live far away from their previous workplace.
 Workers Comp Judges do not like to see employees have to drive a long route to see a physician the employer asked them to see for their injuries.
 Adding on new medical treatment facilities may take some time to develop.
-If a remote worker has an in-home on the job injury, the time will be well-spent.
+If a remote worker has an in-home on-the-job injury, the time will be well-spent.

 7. Create a job bank.
 Do your treating physicians know what jobs you offer and what light duty positions are in place if an injured employee returns to work.
 The post-COVID job bank can be complicated at best.
 Whenever the lockdowns are lifted, valid job banks will be needed to cut workers’ comp costs.
 Updating or creating them now may be a great project for someone working from home.